Creditcoin (CTC) Hits 24 Hour Trading Volume of $3.35 Million

-Creditcoin (CURRENCY:CTC) traded down 2.3% against the U.S. dollar during the 24-hour period ending at 16:00 PM E.T. on October 7th.
-Creditcoin has a market cap of $325.09 million and approximately $3.35 million worth of Creditcoin was traded on exchanges in the last day.
-In the last seven days, Creditcoin has traded down 1.5% against the U.S. dollar.
-One Creditcoin coin can now be purchased for $0.57 or 0.00005375 BTC on popular cryptocurrency exchanges.
+Creditcoin (CURRENCY:CTC) traded down 2.3% against the U.S. dollar during the 1-day period ending at 16:00 PM Eastern on October 7th.
+Creditcoin has a market capitalization of $325.09 million and approximately $3.35 million worth of Creditcoin was traded on exchanges in the last 24 hours.
+In the last week, Creditcoin has traded 1.5% lower against the U.S. dollar.
+One Creditcoin coin can currently be bought for about $0.57 or 0.00005375 BTC on popular exchanges.

 - Wrapped Bitcoin (WBTC) traded up 0.6% against the dollar and now trades at $10,654.54 or 1.00025112 BTC.